 Dae Kwan Ko, Ph.D.

-I am an Assistant Professor - Fixed Term in the Plant Research Laboratory, the Department of Plant Biology, and the Great Lakes Bioenergy Research Center (GLBRC) at Michigan State University (MSU).
+I am a Fixed-Term Assistant Professor in the Plant Research Laboratory, the Department of Plant Biology, and the Great Lakes Bioenergy Research Center (GLBRC) at Michigan State University (MSU).
+My research aims to understand how plants dynamically reprogram gene expression in response to environmental stress, with a particular emphasis on gene regulatory networks and their application to crop resilience.

-I am an early-career researcher who is passionate about addressing critical biological questions at the systems-level with a hypothesis-driven approach using the power of genomics.
-Do genes and proteins interact with each other in cells as we do in society?
-Then, what could be the functional consequences of those interactions in regulating biological pathways?
-I believe that these molecular interactions, called “biological networks”, are crucial for all living organisms to maintain cellular homeostasis.
-My long-term research goal is toward characterizing gene networks underlying significant biological pathways and applying the findings to translational research.
+I am a plant biologist driven by a passion for addressing critical biological questions at the systems level through a hypothesis-driven approach, harnessing the power of genomics.
+Just as individuals in society interact, so too do genes and proteins within cells.
+But what are the functional consequences of these molecular interactions in regulating biological pathways?
+These interactions, known as “biological networks,” are essential for maintaining cellular homeostasis in all living organisms.
+My long-term research goal is to unravel these gene networks and apply the insights to advance translational research.
 Representative papers are highlighted in yellow below.

 Publications